TRANSPORT(5) TRANSPORT(5)

 Wget

-wget -O transport.example http://exampleconfig.com/static/raw/postfix/centos6/etc/postfix/transport
+wget -O transport.example https://exampleconfig.com/static/raw/postfix/centos6/etc/postfix/transport

 cURL

-curl http://exampleconfig.com/static/raw/postfix/centos6/etc/postfix/transport > transport.example
+curl https://exampleconfig.com/static/raw/postfix/centos6/etc/postfix/transport > transport.example